Tensor Memory: Fixed-Size Recurrent State for Long-Horizon Transformers

 Quick Take

 Tensor Memory introduces a fixed-size recurrent 3D memory tensor to Transformers, enhancing long-horizon video understanding by decoupling state capacity from input length.
-This lightweight module integrates seamlessly with existing Transformer architectures and shows improved performance on standard benchmarks.
+This lightweight module integrates seamlessly into existing architectures, improving performance on standard benchmarks without altering the overall structure.

 Key Points

-- Tensor Memory uses a differentiable soft write to deposit content in a voxel grid.
+- Tensor Memory uses a differentiable soft write for voxel grid updates.

-- The memory tensor maintains a constant size, improving efficiency for long sequences.
+- Memory tensor size remains constant, improving efficiency for long sequences.

-- Integrates with standard Transformer training pipelines without architectural changes.
+- Integrates with standard Transformer training pipelines easily.

-- Evaluated on language, image, and video benchmarks, showing significant benefits.
+- Evaluated on language, image, and video benchmarks.

 Article Content